 If staff members have any concerns about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
-Where possible, there should be a conversation with the DSL to agree a course of action, although any staff member can make a referral to children's social care.
+Where possible, there should be a conversation with the relevant DSL to agree a course of action, although any staff member can make a referral to children's social care.
+When raising a concern to Children's Social Care, consideration of what is known about the child's wider context (contextual safeguarding) should also be considered and any relevant information should be passed on.

-If anyone other than the DSL makes the referral, they should inform the DSL as soon as possible.
-The local authority should make a decision within one working day of a referral being made about
+If anyone other than the DSL makes the referral, they should inform the relevant DSL as soon as possible.
+The local authority should make a decision within one working day of a referral being made about what course of action they are taking and should let the referrer know the outcome.
+Staff should follow up on a referral should that information not be forthcoming.

-See flow chart setting out the process for staff when they have concerns about a child.
+See flow chart setting out the process for staff when they have concerns about a child (see page 32).
 If, after a referral, the child's situation does not appear to be improving, the DSL (or the person who made the referral) should press for reconsideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves.

-What school and college staff should do if a child is in danger or at risk of harm
+10.2.
+If a child is in danger or at risk of harm